fdekeers/mozart-container/README.md

 ## Build and run instances of the container

 First of all, make sure the Docker daemon is running on your machine.
-(If you use Linux, it will be automatically started when deploying the container.)
+(If you use Linux, it will be automatically started when deploying the container.
+If you use Windows or MacOS, launching the Docker Desktop app will start the Docker daemon if it is not already running.)

 A Python script ([build.py](./build.py)) is provided to ease the building and deployment of instances of the container.
 To run this script, simply run it with Python in this directory, with the following command: